christiansahlstrom93/image-resizer/README.md

 Select an image from your local disk, and start editing.
 When you are done, click on **Resize** button and the image will call our own **API** that will resize the image and provide a download link.

+## Free API
+If you want to implement your own solution, we have a free API that you can utilize instead.
+Read more [here](https://algobook.info/docs/image-resizer-api)

 ### Other free projects and APIs

 For more cool and free open source projects and APIs, check out our [website](https://algobook.info/opensource)